Can Better Questions Lead to More Wallet Share?

 - Fear of rejection.
 If they tell me they’re not interested, it feels personal.
 It’s hard not to take rejection from the customer personally, especially if you go into it with the mindset that your questions are only bothering them.
 Compounding this issue, if the associate brings up a product simply for the sake of trying sell it rather than fit a need, they’re most likely going to hear “no thank you” a lot.

 While no one in a bank or credit union may have the word “sales” specifically in their job title or job description, the reality is selling and increasing wallet share is a shared responsibility in every branch and across every organization.
 The good news is, with some specific sales team training, you can help increase your team’s questioning confidence and bridge the gap between service and selling.

 The first step to better questioning is recognizing that a variety of factors influence sales success, and if any of those dimensions are out of alignment, it will have a ripple effect on the person’s willingness and ability to ask good questions.
 If their view of their abilities is low, for example, then they’ll be less committed to doing the activities it takes to be successful.
 In other words, if I don’t feel confident in my ability to ask good questions, then I’ll avoid doing it.

 While tellers and CSRs pride themselves on their customer service focus, many have a negative view of selling, seeing it almost as the opposite of customer service.
-If they think selling means pushing products on people in a self-serving way, then it’s not surprising that they won’t have a high commitment to activities like questioning.
+If they think selling means pushing products on people in a self-serving or aggressive way, then it’s not surprising that they won’t have a high commitment to activities like questioning.